EmergentOrder/onnx-scala/README.md

 Using ONNX docs for [dimension](https://github.com/onnx/onnx/blob/master/docs/DimensionDenotation.md) and [type](https://github.com/onnx/onnx/blob/master/docs/TypeDenotation.md) denotation, as well as the [operators doc](https://github.com/onnx/onnx/blob/v1.7.0/docs/Operators.md) as a reference, and inspired by [Nexus](https://github.com/ctongfei/nexus), [Neurocat](https://github.com/mandubian/neurocat) and [Named Tensors](https://pytorch.org/docs/stable/named_tensor.html).

-### B) Backend
+### Backend
+There is one backend per Scala platform.
-Currently there is one backend support, based on [ONNX Runtime](https://github.com/microsoft/onnxruntime), via their official Java API.
+For the JVM the backend is based on [ONNX Runtime](https://github.com/microsoft/onnxruntime), via their official Java API.
-An alternate backend to enable Scala.js support, based on [ONNX.js](https://github.com/microsoft/onnxjs) is coming soon (blocked on new Scala.js bundler / ScalaPB releases for dotty support).
+For Scala.js / JavaScript a backend based on [ONNX.js](https://github.com/microsoft/onnxjs) is coming soon (blocked on new Scala.js bundler / ScalablyTyped converter releases for dotty support).

 Supported ONNX input and output tensor data types:
 * Byte